Collection Development Policy

 8. Availability of pay-per-view article purchasing

-The electronic format is preferred for ease of access if costs are comparable.
+The Library no longer actively collects print serials.
 If the journal requested is available only as part of a larger package, the entire package will be evaluated for added value to the collection and for long term cost implications.

 Textbooks: Textbooks that are required by faculty on their syllabus may or may not be purchased for the collection.
 We may attempt to get texts for courses if unlimited user e-book licenses are available.
 If only restricted user licenses are available, a print copy may be purchased for Closed Reserve.
 Many true textbooks are not available for library purchase.
 We cannot purchase textbooks which require an electronic code for online access.
 The Library does not purchase workbooks or consumables.